 Backup individual folders in Windows Server 2019 via AOMEI Backupper:

 Step 1.
 Download 30-day free trial of AOMEI Backupper Server and follow the wizard to finish installation.
 It will be installed in a short time.
-And you can enjoy 60% off discount if you are new to AOMEI Backupper.

 Step 2.
 Click on “Backup” and select “File Backup”.